 * Yen breaches 112 per dollar as markets rally

-* Swiss franc also weakens, reaches one-month low
+* Swiss franc also weakens, nears one-month low

 * Broader FX moves stay small on low volatility

-* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds quotes, details, latest prices)
+* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds details, updates with latest prices)

 By Tommy Wilkes

-LONDON, April 15 (Reuters) - The yen dropped towards its 2019 low on Monday and the Swiss franc reached its weakest in nearly a month as a rally in global markets cut into demand for currencies considered safe havens.
+LONDON, April 15 (Reuters) - The yen fell towards a 2019 low on Monday and the Swiss franc reached its weakest in nearly a month as a rally in global markets cut into demand for currencies considered safe havens.

-Market volatility has eased in recent weeks and moves were again muted, though optimism over U.S.-China trade negotiations and strong Chinese economic data seemed to be pushing investors into riskier currencies.
+Market volatility has eased to multi-year lows in recent weeks and moves were again muted at the start of the week, though optimism over U.S.-China trade negotiations and strong Chinese economic data seemed to be pushing investors into riskier currencies.

 The yen fell as low as 112.09 per dollar in Asian trading, near a 2019 low of 112.135, before recovering slightly.